hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 - **Claude Shannon room**
     - A projects area, with the 3D printers and laser cutter.
-      - [Claude Shannon](https://www.scientificamerican.com/article/claude-e-shannon-founder/) was the engineering genius who's ideas established modern information theory.
+      - [Claude Shannon](https://www.scientificamerican.com/article/claude-e-shannon-founder/) was the engineering genius whose ideas established modern information theory.
         Not only that, but he was also a quirky inventor, who was assisted (in both his inventions and is professional work) by his wife, [Betty Shannon](https://blogs.scientificamerican.com/voices/betty-shannon-unsung-mathematical-genius/).
         Their inventions included a calculator in roman numerals and the very first mechanical maze-solving mouse/robot.